-The piston skirt is made of cast iron with a bronze band.
+The uppermost piston ring is higher than the others.
+The piston skirt is of cast iron with a bronze band.

 Piston Rod

 The piston rod is of forged steel and is surfacehardened on the running surface for the stuffing box.
 The piston rod is connected to the crosshead with four bolts.
 The piston rod has a central bore which, in conjunction with a cooling oil pipe, forms the inlet and outlet for cooling oil.